wolfbiter/kane-quneo-mixxx/README.md

 + fix cue/sync/beatcounter LED interplay
 + documentation on customizing the preset
 + documentation for when beat counters are/aren't correct
++ make it clear that others can switch which modes my presets are mapped to, in case they need the modes for other things
++ clarify when reset beat does/does not work

 ## <a id="contact"></a>Contact Me
 #####One of four ways: